tenant dies in your rental property

 Limiting Entry To The Late Tenant’s Home

 One aspect of dealing with the aftermath of a tenant passing away that can be particularly awkward for landlords is managing who can and cannot enter the property.
-After you secure the property, it’s possible that friends and family may want to enter the rental unit.
+After you secure the property, friends, and family may want to enter the rental unit.

 If family members approach you about entering the property, protect yourself from potential disputes down the road and always accompany guests into the home.

 Make a list of anything removed, such as clothing for the deceased or photos for a memorial service.
-Though it can seem petty, you do not want anyone to take items unless you have recorded what is being taken.
+Though it can seem petty, you only want people to take items if you have recorded what is being taken.
 Explain with as much gentleness as possible that this is simply for accountability.

-Once you establish communication with the executor, you can surrender a key and let them manage the tenant’s personal property.
-If any family members approach you after you have passed this authority over to the executor, let them know they’ll need to contact the executor in order to enter the property.
+Once you communicate with the executor, you can surrender a key and let them manage the tenant’s personal property.
+If any family members approach you after passing this authority over to the executor, tell them they must contact the executor to enter the property.

-Even if some family members may get upset about this, it’s the appropriate way to ensure that your late tenant’s belongings are distributed and handled the way they are meant to be.
+Even if some family members get upset about this, it’s the appropriate way to ensure your late tenant’s belongings are distributed and handled the way they are meant to be.

 If A Tenant Dies, What Happens To The Deposit?

-Some landlords mistakenly believe they do not need to return the security deposit if a tenant passes away, but that is simply not true.
+Some landlords mistakenly believe they do not need to return the security deposit if a tenant dies, but that is false.
 The security deposit must be handled in the same way that it would be in any other situation.

 Landlords can use a deceased tenant’s security deposit to cover unpaid rent, damages, and any other costs established in the lease agreement.
-The unused portion of the deposit must be returned to the executor in lieu of the late tenant.
+The unused deposit portion must be returned to the executor in place of the late tenant.

 Landlords should create an itemized list of deductions from the security deposit and provide that along with any remaining funds.
-This is the same process used with any tenant, and it’s key that you do not skip these steps just because the situation may be a little different.
+This is the same process used with any tenant, and it’s vital that you complete these steps even if the situation may be a little different.

-You can file a creditor’s claim if the estate is in probate, or work directly with the executor in getting the funds to make repairs and cover damages the tenant may have caused.
+You can file a creditor’s claim if the estate is in probate or work directly with the executor to get the funds to make repairs and cover damages the tenant may have caused.

 What Happens To A Deceased Tenant’s Belongings?

 A deceased tenant’s belongings form part of their estate, so their possession falls to the estate.
 This means you do not have the right to remove any of their property.
-However, you can stipulate a deadline by which this needs to be done in accordance with the lease agreement.
+However, you can stipulate a deadline by which this needs to be done per the lease agreement.

-The estate has the responsibility to remove the deceased tenant’s possessions and to return the property to you in a reasonable condition.
-This means that they should cover cleaning and repairs as stipulated in the lease.
+The estate is responsible for removing the deceased tenant’s possessions and returning the property to you in a reasonable condition.
+This means they should cover cleaning and repairs as stipulated in the lease.

 The security deposit is also the property of the estate.
-While it can be used to cover outstanding rent, cleaning, and repairs, whatever is not spent should be returned to the estate with an itemized list of what was spent and why.
+While it can cover outstanding rent, cleaning, and repairs, whatever is not spent should be returned to the estate with an itemized list of what was spent and why.

-While you may not be legally required to do so, if you come across anything that you suspect may be of value, it’s a good idea to contact the executor rather than just claim the property.
-If they learn about this later, they could choose to take legal action.
+While you may not be legally required to do so, if you come across anything you suspect may be of value, it’s a good idea to contact the executor rather than just claim the property.
+If they learn about this later, they could take legal action.

-You will probably be required to store property for a minimum period of time, after which it should be sold at auction.
+You will probably be required to store the property for a minimum period, after which it should be auctioned.
 Profit made at auction will usually need to be paid to the state.

 Lease Provisions And Tenant Death: What’s The Deal?

-In fact, many states, such as Pennsylvania, have forbidden this kind of “death penalty” from leases in the state.
-Before deciding to add this type of penalty to your leases, make sure you review state and local laws to be sure it is permitted.
+Many states, such as Pennsylvania, have forbidden this kind of “death penalty” from leases in the state.
+Before deciding to add this type of penalty to your leases, review state and local laws to be sure it is permitted.

 Beyond The Agreement: Focus On Communication

-Communication with the executor is going to be key every step of the way.
-If you’re having trouble getting the executor to work with you, do not hesitate to get your own legal representation to ensure you’re able to get the funds necessary to continue managing the rental unit.
+Communication with the executor will be key every step of the way.
+If you need help getting the executor to work with you, feel free to obtain your own legal representation to ensure you can earn the funds necessary to continue managing the rental unit.

-Throughout this process, the executor will request forms from you about the lease agreement, security deposit, and any other documentation that may have been signed by you and the late tenant.
+Throughout this process, the executor will request forms from you about the lease agreement, security deposit, and any other documentation you and the late tenant may have signed.
 This is another reason it’s so important to keep your documentation thorough and up-to-date at all times.

 To download a mega pack of forms explicitly made for landlords like you, check out our RentPrep Landlord Form bundle today.